 Any graduand who registers by the deadline is guaranteed their ticket and two guest tickets.

-Graduands can request one extra ticket in advance by sending an email to firstname.lastname@example.org.
+Graduands can apply for one extra ticket in advance by sending an email to firstname.lastname@example.org.
 Your full name, student number and degree course must be included in the email.
-Your request will be entered into a random ballot, and you will be informed by email no later than 5.00 pm on Monday 5 February 2018 if your extra ticket has been allocated.
+Your application will be entered into a random ballot, and you will be informed by email no later than 3 working days before your ceremony if your extra ticket has been allocated.

-Graduands may request more than one extra ticket but only one per person will be allocated in the first instance and only to those who have requested them.
+Graduands can apply for more than one extra ticket but only one per person will be allocated in the first instance and only to those who have requested them.
 If there are any additional tickets after the ballot, they will be allocated to students who have requested more than one.

-The deadline for extra ticket requests is Friday 19 January 2018.
+The deadline for extra ticket applications is Friday 25 January 2019.